-I studied in regents business school and i used to travel from east London i.e. from White chapel Road road 3 times a week to baker street.
-I remember very well I used to take the route number 205 bus and it used to take me through the city road, showing me St pancras renaissance hotel to british library and great portland street.
+I studied in regents business school and I used to travel from east London i.e. from White chapel Road road 3 times a week to baker street.
+I remember very well I used to take the route number 205 bus and it used to take me through the city road, showing me St.Pancras renaissance hotel to British library and great Portland street.
 Sometimes I used to take the train when i was getting late for the classes.
 I used to avoid the trains as the trains were expensive as I was living with a limited budget in London.
 So, if you are living with a limited budget i suggest you to take the busses more and make sure you plan your travel properly, because road do get jammed on peak hours like any other metro city in the world.
-The best part of traveling around London was, that the trains and buses are well connected and you have organized travel system in London.
-Having an oyster card is a great boon for people who are a regular travelers like people who go to offices, study etc. I had the student oyster, i used to get 30% off on the normal ticket value of the trips.
+The best part of traveling around London was, that the trains and buses are well connected and you have organised travel system in London.
+Having an oyster card is a great boon for people who are a regular travellers like people who go to offices, study etc. I had the student oyster, i used to get 30% off on the normal ticket value of the trips.
 The trip cost from one zone to another differs depending on the traffic, crowd, importance.
-Example zone 1 tickets will be the most expensive ones then travelers from zone 2 to zone 3.
+Example zone 1 tickets will be the most expensive ones then travellers from zone 2 to zone 3.
 I thoroughly enjoyed my time in London, and it was indeed a great city to live in.
 I personally liked traveling around the Big Ben, Westminster abbey, Trafalgar square, oxford street, and convent garden.
 If i ever go to London again, i am sure i will go to these places again.
 Have so many fond memories of these places.
-Also i love shopping in London.
+Also I love shopping in London.

 If you have any fond memories of London, don’t hesitate to share/comment on this post. 🙂